High School Directors:

-Before teaching full-time, Nick was a staple of the Twin Cities music scene on upright bass, jazz clubs, rock venues, folk circles, tango nights, recording sessions.
-His genre-hopping resume includes everything from rock to Bach, pit orchestras to postmodern experiments and he can be seen performing across many established venues like Chanhassen Dinner Theater, The Children's Theater, and the Walker Arts Center.
-His current performing groups include the Orange Mighty Trio, Tamarack Stylites, Toni Wolf's Dream Wedding, and The Lake Minnetonka String Quintet.
+Nick has been a staple of the Twin Cities music scene on upright bass, jazz clubs, rock venues, folk circles, tango nights, recording sessions.
+His genre-hopping resume includes everything from rock to Bach, pit orchestras to postmodern experiments and he can be seen performing across many established venues like Chanhassen Dinner Theater, The Children's Theater, The Ordway, and the Walker Arts Center.
+His current performing groups include the Orange Mighty Trio, Tamarack Stylites, Charles Gorczynski Tango Quartet, and The Lake Minnetonka String Quintet.

 Where Nick truly breaks the mold is in his collaborations with modern dance, particularly with choreographer and life partner Maggie Bergeron.
 Together, they co-created the Hear, Here!
 Live Music and Movement Festival, pairing composers with choreographers for new interdisciplinary premieres.
 His bass becomes both narrative instrument and kinetic prop within the context of movement and soundscapes.